The legend of Bordeaux’s Canelés

 Leave to cool before removing from the moulds.

-Canelés can be eaten at any time of the day and are ideally accompanied by tea or coffee at the end of a meal.
+Canelés can be eaten at any time of the day and are especially delicious with a cup of tea or coffee, at the end of a meal.

 Where to find the best canelés in Bordeaux?

-- Luc Dorin (Grand Master of the canelé brotherhood), 284 Rue Judaique , Bordeaux
+- Luc Dorin (Grand Master of the canelé fraternity), 284 Rue Judaique , Bordeaux

-- San Nicolas (Member of the canelé brotherhood), 11 Rue Duffour Dubergier, Bordeaux
+- San Nicolas (Member of the canelé fraternity), 11 Rue Duffour Dubergier, Bordeaux

 - La Toque Cuivrée